 As the children grow up, I’m often struck by moments we’ve left behind.
 The ones that silently disappeared.
 No fanfare.
-They were part of our lives one moment, then slipped away with no one noticing.
+They were part of our family life one moment, then slipped away with no one noticing.

 Puddle jumping is one.
 The art of jumping into the centre of a puddle and making the biggest splash possible.